AndyShiue/Ende-readme/part2/named-modes.md

 Let's call them **named mode**s.
 The named normal mode is similar to the normal mode, except that the parameters are named and unordered; the named `const` mode corresponds to the `const` mode.
 The above `new` is now of the type `{"example" -: Unit} -> Example`.
-To be more general, now we can also have struct variants and arbitrary functions accepting named parameters accepting arguments in named modes.
+To be more general, now we can also have struct variants and arbitrary functions accepting named parameters.